Kinnaird Head: Wine tower

-The wine tower is a small three-storey tower located approximately 50 m from Kinnaird Head Lighthouse.
-The tower has been dated to the 16th century, and may have gained its name through use as a store associated with the castle.
-The tower is accessed via the second floor, and contains elaborate carved stone pendants, reputedly the result of its use as a covert chapel for the Catholic wife of Protestant Alexander Fraser.
+The wine tower is a small, three-storey tower located approximately 50 m from Kinnaird Head Lighthouse.
+The tower has been dated back to the 16th century and may have gained its name through use as a store associated with the castle.
+The tower is accessed via the second floor and contains elaborate carved stone pendants, reputedly the result of its use as a covert chapel for the Catholic wife of Protestant Alexander Fraser.
 It is reputed that in the cave below, one of the Fraser family imprisoned his daughter's boyfriend, leaving him to drown there.
 The daughter then jumped from the roof of the tower.
 There is red paint on the rocks below to illustrate her blood.
 According to local tradition, the tower is said to be haunted.